jeremieb/jishu-sdk-kotlin/README.md

 If you want to expose feature requests in your app UI, jump to the [Feature feedback](#feature-feedback) section below for a complete example.

+If you only want promo-access checks, you can stop after `checkAccess()`.
+The feedback API is optional and can be added screen-by-screen later.

 ---

 ## Contact form